Hyundai Motor Company: Commercial vehicles

-In October 2010, Hyundai signed an agreement with Sichuan Nanjun Automobile on setting up a commercial vehicle joint venture—Sichuan Hyundai Motor Co.
+In October 2010, Hyundai signed an agreement with Sichuan Nanjun Automobile on setting up a commercial vehicle joint venture called Sichuan Hyundai Motor Co.
 Ltd.

 India

 Hyundai Motor India Limited (HMIL) was formed on 6 May 1996.
 During the entry of Hyundai in 1996, fellow South Korean Daewoo had entered the Indian automobile market just three years before, while Ford, Opel and Honda had entered less than a year back.
 Hyundai's first car in the country, the Hyundai Santro was launched on 23 September 1998 and was considered a success.
 It became the second best-selling car in the country from 2000.

-Hyundai Motor India Limited is currently the second largest auto exporter from India.
-It is making India the global manufacturing base for small cars.

 Hyundai has two manufacturing plants in India located at Sriperumbudur in the Indian state of Tamil Nadu.
 Both plants have a combined annual capacity of 600,000 units.
 In the year 2007, Hyundai opened its R&D facility in Hyderabad, employing now nearly 450 engineers from different parts of the country.
 Hyundai Motor India Engineering (HMIE) gives technical & engineering support in vehicle development to Hyundai's main R&D centre in Namyang, Korea.

-In 2007, Hyundai started its support engineering centre with CAD/CAE teams in Hyderabad, India.
-Hyundai expanded its engineering activities in India with Vehicle Engineering team in 2010.
-In 2011, Hyundai started its design activities at Hyderabad R&D Centre with Styling, Digital Design & Skin CAD Teams and Packaging team.
-Indian engineers are heavily involved in the making of Indian-oriented Hyundai vehicles including the i10, i20, along with other global cars.
+Hyundai is currently the second largest auto exporter from India.
+It is making India the global manufacturing base for small cars.

 In June 2017, The Competition Commission of India imposed ₹87 crore ($13.6 million) penalty for unfair business practices with respect to providing discounts for cars.